minaminao/ctf-blockchain/README.md

 This repository collects blockchain challenges in CTFs and wargames.

 These challenges are categorized by topic, not by difficulty or recommendation.
-Also, there are my writeups and exploits for some challenges (e.g., [Paradigm CTF 2022](src/ParadigmCTF2022/)).
+Some of them include writeups and solutions (e.g., [Paradigm CTF 2022](src/ParadigmCTF2022/)).
 Please be aware that these contain spoilers.

-If there are any incorrect descriptions, I would appreciate it if you could let me know via issue or PR!
+For contribution guidelines, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 ---